 "Take It Easy" and "Peaceful Easy Feeling" are two of The Eagles’ most beloved songs.

-But producer Alex Gibney said he wanted to film a documentary about The Eagles because "it’s a great story about youth, rock and roll, passion and vitriol."
+However, producer Alex Gibney was attracted to filming a documentary about The Eagles, he said, because "it’s a great story about youth, rock and roll, passion and vitriol."

 "I have tremendous confidence in her," Gibney said.
-After he saw the film, "it exceeded my expectations."
+And, after he saw the film, "it exceeded my expectations."

-Ellwood’s credits include producer and editor of Gibney’s films including "ENRON," "Gonzo: The Life and Work of Dr. Hunter S. Thompson" and "Casino Jack and the United States of Money."
-She jumped at the chance to helm a documentary about the country-rock band that served as the soundtrack to many Americans’ lives in the 1970s.
+Ellwood’s credits include producer and editor of Gibney’s films including "ENRON," "Gonzo: The Life and Work of Dr. Hunter S. Thompson." and "Casino Jack and the United States of Money," and she jumped at the chance to helm a documentary about the country-rock band that served as the soundtrack to many Americans’ lives in the 1970s.

 "I grew up listening to them," she said.
 "The first album I remember loving was ‘Desperado.’
 It’s still one of my favorites."

-Anyone who claims "Desperado" as favorite Eagles album over their self-titled debut or "Hotel California" makes a good case for being the right person for the job.
+Any one who claims that "Desperado" was their favorite Eagles albums over their self-titled debut or "Hotel California" makes a good case for being the right person for the job.

 The Eagles approached Gibney about filming a documentary about them, and he was initially hesitant.
-"I didn’t want to bathe in nostalgia," he said.
+"I didn’t want to bathe in nostalgia," Gibney said.

-But nostalgia wasn’t what the band was interested in.
+But nostalgia was not what the band was interested in.
 "They wanted to tell a story," Gibney said.
 "I have a reputation as a story-teller."

-Even die-hard Eagles fans will be astounded at never-before-seen footage from the "Hotel California" tour, the band’s last before breaking up for the first time.
+Even die-hard Eagles fans will be astounded to see never-before-seen footage from the band’s last tour before breaking up for the first time, during the "Hotel California."
 Ellwood and Gibney found the footage locked away in a vault for 30 years, initially planned for release three decades ago but shelved when the band called it quits.
 Also featured is rare archival material and unseen home movies from the period.

-The rise, and especially the fall, interested Gibney the most.
-"At the moment of their biggest success, they weren’t able to handle it," he said.
+The rise, and especially the fall, was what interested Gibney the most.
+"At the moment of their biggest success, they weren’t able to handle it," Gibney said.
 "It was always interesting."

 In regards to the "Part 1" in the title of the film, Ellwood is finishing up work on "Part 2," which will focus on The Eagles’ famous "Hell Freezes Over" reunion tour in the early 1990s as well as their current partnership.
 Both parts will eventually air on Showtime.